nokia/RED/docs/help/first_steps/download_install.md

 with zip extension while Product is RED bundled together with Eclipse platform.

-### Get Python &amp; RobotFramework
+### Get Python & RobotFramework

-In order to use full spectrum of RED features, Python &amp; RobotFramework should be installed with respectful dependencies.
+In order to use full spectrum of RED features, Python & RobotFramework should be installed with respectful dependencies.
 Python official site: [python.org](http://www.python.org)
 RobotFramework official site: [robotframework.org](http://robotframework.org/)
 We recommend to install Python packages using pip.

 Note

-    In some cases like using portable Python&amp;RF, there may be a need to run Eclipse and pybot with administrative privileges.
+    In some cases like using portable Python&RF, there may be a need to run Eclipse and pybot with administrative privileges.

 ### Install RED into Eclipse